-A vision to redesign the editing and publishing flow in WordPress began a couple years ago.
+A vision to redesign the editing and publishing flow in WordPress began around 2017.
 This endeavor was named: Gutenberg.
 I became the third Design Lead for Phase 2 of this product in January 2019.
 During this process I’ve lead the improvements and expansion of the block editor which is not only integrated in WordPress Core, but expanding to become a full site editing experience.

 WordPress hadn’t been updated in a long while.
 It was growing in market share, but so were competitors.
 Slowly and surely, WordPress was on the verge of being disrupted.
 Unfortunately, this disruption could also be coming from companies with proprietary software that owned their user’s data.
 Open source software like WordPress needed to disrupt itself.